SierraSoftworks/roadmap/docs/tools/documentation/markdown/README.md

 ::::

-This will result in your Markdown file starting with the following frontmatter preamble (note that `title` and `description` are automatically populated from the roadmap's metadata).
+This will result in your Markdown file starting with the following frontmatter preamble (note that `title` and `description` are automatically populated from the roadmap's metadata if you don't specify them).

 ```yaml
 ---